 Business Plans: A Step-by-Step Guide

 A business plan is a written description of your business's future, a document that tells what you plan to do and how you plan to do it.
-If you jot down a paragraph on the back of an envelope describing your business strategy, you've written a plan, or at least the germ of a plan.
+If you jot down a paragraph on the back of an envelope describing your business strategy, you've written a plan, or at least the germ of one.

 Related: 7 Steps to a Perfectly Written Business Plan